 While the referring doctor or surgeon has sent your medical information to the Regional Cancer Centre, the cancer doctor may need more information, tests, or blood work to plan your treatment.
 You may also need to see other team members for more discussion and review of treatment options.

 There is a lot of information to remember.
 We recommend you bring a family member or friend to all appointments to listen and take notes.

-We try hard to make sure that your appointments go ahead as planned, but changes can happen.
-We will give you as much notice as possible if your clinic appointment needs to be changed.
+At the Regional Cancer Centre we try hard to make sure that your appointments go ahead as planned, but changes can happen.

 If you need to change or cancel an appointment, call the Regional Cancer Centre as soon as possible.
-You must call at least 24 hours ahead of time.
+You must call at least 24 hours ahead of your appointment time.

 Telemedicine Services uses special video monitors and equipment.
 This service connects patients with doctors and health care professionals so patients do not have to travel long distances to their health care appointments.

 For more information about Telemedicine Services, please speak to your health care team.

 We understand that waiting for test results can be difficult.
 Test and lab results are usually given during clinic appointments with your doctor or you may be called at home.